SyncfusionExamples/PDF-Examples/Data-Extraction/Smart-Table-Extractor/Extract-tables-from-pdf-document/.NET/Extract-tables-from-pdf-document/README.md

-# Create Word document using C#
+#  Extract Structured Table Data from PDF using C#

-The Syncfusion® Smart Table Extractor is a .NET library used to extract table data from PDFs and images in Console Application.
+The Syncfusion® [Smart Table Extractor](https://www.syncfusion.com/document-sdk/net-pdf-data-extraction) is a .NET library used to extract table data from PDFs and images.

-## Steps to Extract Data from PDF in Console App
+## Steps to Structured Table Data from PDF Files

-Step 1: Create a new .NET Core console application project.
+Step 1: **Create a new project:** Begin by setting up a new C# Console Application project.

-Step 2: Install the [Syncfusion.SmartTableExtractor.Net.Core](https://www.nuget.org/packages/Syncfusion.SmartTableExtractor.Net.Core) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
+Step 2: **Install the NuGet package:** Add the [Syncfusion.SmartTableExtractor.Net.Core](https://www.nuget.org/packages/Syncfusion.SmartTableExtractor.Net.Core) package to your project from [NuGet.org](https://www.nuget.org/).

-Step 3: Include the following namespaces in the Program.cs file.
+Step 3: **Include necessary namespaces:** Add these namespaces in your Program.cs file:
 ```csharp
 using System.IO;
 using System.Text;